temporalio/documentation/docs/cloud/tcld/namespace.md

 ### set

-#### `set`

 Set the length of time (in days) a closed Workflow will be preserved before deletion for the specified Namespace.

 Alias: `s`

-The following modifier controls the behavior of the command.
+The following modifiers control the behavior of the command.

 #### `--namespace`

 _Required modifier_

-Specify the Namespace hosted on Temporal Cloud to be set.
+Specify a Namespace hosted on Temporal Cloud.
+If not specified, the value of the environment variable $TEMPORAL_CLOUD_NAMESPACE is used.

 Alias: `-n`